abjose/frend/assets/help.md

 through the Edit Friend page, that friend's name and interests will automatically be populated in the new Event.

-## Tags
+## Tags / Interests

-**Tags** are used for noting people's interests and for marking Event Ideas with relevant interests.
+**Tags** (sometimes referred to as **Interests**) are used for noting people's interests and for marking Event Ideas with relevant interests.
 You can filter through the Event Idea list based on tags when searching for things to do.

 You can edit available tags by tapping on the Gear icon in the top-right of the main screen of Frend and selecting "Tags" from the dropdown.